RubyHabits/rubyhabits.github.io-old/index.md

 Our next meetups are:

-- January 17th
-- January 31st
 - February 14th
+- February 28th
+- March 14th

 We'll meet at **18:30** at Wikimedia Austria's office: